 ERISA is the federal law governing employee retirement and welfare benefit plans.
-Although its original enactment was spurred by a Congressional concern for adequate funding of traditional defined benefit pension plans, ERISA has imposed from its inception a comprehensive set of requirements for many types of broad-based benefit plans, including retirement plans such as the well-known "401(k)" plan, employee stock ownership plans ("ESOPs"), and medical and other insurance-type plans.
+Although its original enactment was spurred by a Congressional concern for adequate funding of traditional defined benefit pension plans, ERISA has imposed from its inception a comprehensive set of requirements for many types of broad-based benefit plans, including retirement plans such as defined benefit pension plans (including cash balance plans), the well-known "401(k)" plan, employee stock ownership plans ("ESOPs"), and medical and other insurance-type plans.
 A key component of ERISA is the imposition of fiduciary duties and liabilities on individuals and entities that become fiduciaries in respect of such plans under ERISA.
 ERISA fiduciary duties are said to be the highest of such duties known to the law.
 It is critical, therefore, for compensation committee members to understand the extent to which they themselves may be liable as ERISA fiduciaries.